Doofus-Mc-Goofus/DynamicDesktop/README.md

 Windows Aero enabled
 Windows Media Player (Should come with Windows)
 ## Supported Versions of Windows
-🟡 Windows 11 / Server 2025 (Only tested on 24H2.
+🟡 Windows 11 / Server 2025 (Only tested on busted up 24H2.
 May work with versions before that.)
 ✔ Windows 10 / Server (2016/2019/2022)
 ✔* Windows 8.x / Server 2012
 ✔* Windows 7 (With SP1)